mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

-.. index:: Sage as a Calculator
+.. index:: SageMath as a Calculator

 .. _sage_as_a_calculator:

 ====================
-Sage as a Calculator
+SageMath as a Calculator
 ====================

-This part of the tutorial examines commands that  allow you to use Sage much like a graphing calculator.
+This part of the tutorial examines commands that  allow you to use SageMath much like a graphing calculator.
 The chapter on  arithmetic and functions and the chapter on solving equations and inequalities serve as a foundation for the rest of the material.
 The chapters on plotting, statistics and  calculus are independent of each other, although plotting may be useful to read next since plotting graphs is so is useful in calculus and in statistics.

 .. index:: Basic Arithmetic and Functions